+'''

-Grades will be based on submitted homework (30%) and accepted homework (65%), with an optional written final examination given during finals week for extra credit (up to 20%).
+Grades will be based on submitted homework (35%) and accepted homework (65%), with an optional written final examination given during finals week for extra credit (see below).

+'''

 HOMEWORK: You will be given, sporadically, lists totaling more than 100 problems; you are encouraged to do as many of these as possible.
-The problems are of uneven difficulty: some are very easy; some of the more difficult ones are starred ().
+The problems are of uneven difficulty: some are very easy; some of the more difficult ones are starred (\).
 Some of the homework problems will be of special interest to certain groups of students and will extend the work done in class, e.g. problems on unbounded differential operators, spaces of analytic functions, indefinite quadratic forms.
 You may turn in the problems in any order, and at any time, except that half the submitted problems must be on material from the first half of the course (on spaces, roughly speaking) and half on material from the second half of the course (on operators, roughly speaking).

-- You should submit at least 30 problems during the semester:
+• You should submit at least 30 problems during the semester:

+'''

-- at least 4 by September 11,
+at least 4 by September 16,

-- at least 4 more by September 25,
+at least 4 more by September 30,

-- at least 4 more by October 9,
+at least 4 more by October 9,

-- at least 4 more by October 23,
+at least 4 more by October 28,

-- at least 4 more by November 6,
+at least 4 more by November 11,

-- at least 4 more by November 20,
+at least 4 more by November 25,

-- at least 4 more by December 11,
+'''

-No solutions or corrections accepted after noon, Friday, December 18.
+No solutions or corrections accepted after 5:00p, Friday, December 13.